 Red bougainvillea vines are a staple on the list of classic Santa Barbara Spanish landscape plants.
 Here, they are being established on various walls of the new hotel.
 A hand-made iron wall mounted carriage light casts a beautiful shadow on the plaster wall.

-Other Jeff Doubét Spanish Design Drawings For Commercial Buildings
+More Jeff Doubet Spanish Design Drawings For Commercial Buildings

-To see other Jeff Doubét Spanish design renderings for commercial real estate projects, be sure to follow my blog as I continue to post more drawings and completed projects.
+To see more of my Spanish design renderings for commercial real estate projects, be sure to follow my blog as I will continue to post more drawings and completed projects.

 For example: In 2017, I developed this design concept rendering for the owners of BLANCO an Urban Venue on the beautiful, historic San Pedro Street in downtown San Jose, CA. They were in the process of re-envisioning a burned out project site and sought creative ideas for it.
 The finished project LINK is worth checking out.
 Particularly their rooftop deck with oversized Spanish style outdoor fireplace.